tktracker/IntuneDocs/intune/developer/app-wrapper-prepare-ios.md

 * The application itself has released a new version.
 The previous version of the app was wrapped and uploaded to the Intune console.
 * The Intune App Wrapping Tool for iOS has released a new version that enables key bug fixes, or new, specific Intune application protection policy features.
 This happens after 6-8 weeks through GitHub repo for the [Microsoft Intune App Wrapping Tool for iOS](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios).

-For iOS, while it is possible to wrap with different cert/provisioning profile than the original used to sign the app, if the entitlements specified in the app are not included in the new provisioning profile, wrapping will fail.
+For iOS/iPadOS, while it is possible to wrap with different cert/provisioning profile than the original used to sign the app, if the entitlements specified in the app are not included in the new provisioning profile, wrapping will fail.
 Using the “-e” command-line option, which removes any missing entitlements from the app, to force wrapping to not fail in this scenario can cause broken functionality in the app.

 Some best practices for rewrapping include: